tarantool/doc/doc/book/replication/repl_leader_elect.rst

 or disabled (``box.cfg{replication_connect_quorum = 0}``).
 Nothing prevents from setting the ``read_only`` option to ``true``, but the leader just won't be writable then.
-The option doesn't affect the election process itself, so a read-only instanc still can vote and become a leader.
+The option doesn't affect the election process itself, so a read-only instance still can vote and become a leader.

 .. _repl_leader_elect_monitoring: